fnproject/docs/README.md

 * Open Source
 * Native Docker: use any Docker container as your Function
 * Supports all languages
-* Run anywhere
-  * Public, private and hybrid cloud
+* Run anywhere: Public, private and hybrid clouds
-  * Import Lambda functions and run them anywhere
 * Easy to use for developers
 * Easy to manage for operators
 * Written in Go